 The EMCC focuses on two main topic areas.

 Employment and labour markets is one of the six main activities in Eurofound’s work programme for the 2021–2024 period.
-Eurofound will continue to operate as a centre of expertise for monitoring and analysing labour market developments, particularly as European labour markets are faced with major challenges in the aftermath of the COVID-19 pandemic.
-Its data collection and research will focus on the consequences of the pandemic for work and employment and how to maintain the functioning and inclusiveness of the labour market.
+Eurofound operates as a centre of expertise for monitoring and analysing labour market developments, particularly as European labour markets are faced with major challenges in the aftermath of the COVID-19 pandemic.
+Its research will focus on the consequences of the pandemic for work and employment and how to maintain the functioning and inclusiveness of the labour market.

 Anticipating and managing the impact of change is one of the six main activities in Eurofound’s work programme for the 2021–2024 period.
 Eurofound will provide evidence on structural developments affecting the EU economy and labour markets, driven largely by digitalisation and the transition to a carbon-neutral economy, but also by the COVID-19 crisis.
 The research is intended to assist policymakers in anticipating and preparing European labour markets and workplaces for these changes.